rust-lang/rfcs/text/0000-localkey-try-with.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- This makes it hard to check if a `LocalKey` can be borrowed without borrowing it.
-  However, I haven't encountered and cannot think of a situation where that would be necessary.
-  In addition, `RefCell` currently has a `try_borrow` but no way of checking its state.
-  If a situation necessitating `state` comes up, the existing `state` method can be kept while still adding `try_with`.
 - `try_with` panicking instead of returning an error if the initializer fails may be unexpected to many users.
   However, this is far better than building in a `catch_unwind` (because of the flaws of `catch_unwind`).

 # Alternatives
 [alternatives]: #alternatives

-- Don't deprecate `state` but still add `try_with`.
 - Instead of returning a `Result` from `try_with`, pass a `Result` to the closure.
 - The error type for the `Result` could be an enum, or just `()`.